 2. Decision and notification of tax reduction or exemption

-The Minister of Economy and Finance shall examine whether the relevant application meets the standards for tax reduction or exemption and make a decision on whether to grant the reduction or exemption or whether to make any revision to the particulars of reduction or exemption within 20 days, following negotiation with the relevant Minister and the head of local government.
-He/she shall notify thereof to the applicant, the director of the National Tax Service, the commissioner of Customs, and the head of local government.
+The Minister of Economy and Finance shall examine whether the relevant application meets the standards for tax reduction or exemption and make a decision on whether to grant the reduction or exemption or whether to make any revision to the particulars of reduction or exemption within 20 days, following the relevant negotiations with the Minister and the head of the local government.
+He/she shall notify thereof to the applicant, the director of the National Tax Service, the commissioner of Customs, and the head of the local government.
 However, an extension of the review period by up to 20 days is allowed in inevitable cases.

 3. Preliminary notice of ineligible business for tax reduction or exemption